Multi-stage restriction orifice

 In which cases should a multi-stage restriction orifice be used?

-We are also developing an internal software (soon available) that allows to quickly know the number of stages required according to your process data; this information is interesting when you need to estimate the size of the devices.
-We remain at your disposal to bring you this information.
+We have developed an internal software called SIZEWELL which allows us to quickly know the number of stages needed based on your process data; this information is interesting when you need to estimate the length of your devices.

 How do we know the number of stages needed?